Performance & ESG Reporting

 Guest Packaging Sourcing Goal (Multiple Markets)

-Source 100% of our primary guest packaging from renewable, recycled or certified materials by the end of 2025.
+We aim to source 100% of our primary guest packaging16 from renewable, recycled or certified materials by the end of 2025.

 Added Fluorinated Compounds Goal (Multiple Markets)

-Ensure all primary guest packaging is free from added fluorinated compounds by the end of 2025.
+Ensure all primary guest packaging is free from intentionally added fluorinated compounds by the end of 2025.18

-By the end of 2020, less than 7.5% of our guest packaging items still contained added fluorinated compounds.
-For these items, we continue our work to find and apply alternative coating materials that offer the right grease-resistant barriers.
+By the end of 2023, 99.5% of our guest packaging items did not contain intentionally added fluorinated compounds.
+For the remaining items, we continue to find and apply alternative coating materials that offer the right grease-resistant barriers.
+In the U.S., we have removed all intentionally added fluorinated compounds from our guest packaging.

 Guest Recycling Goal (Multiple Markets)